yellowbean/absbox-doc/docs/source/howto.rst

    ,"status":False
    ,"curable":False}

-once the deal enter a new status `Amortizing`, then in the waterfall acitons would branch on status :
+Once the deal enter a new status `Amortizing`, then in the waterfall acitons would branch base deal status :

 .. code-block:: python